dmx-systems/dmx-documentation/docs/devel.rst

 Implementing the service
 ------------------------

 After defining the plugin's service interface you must implement the actual service methods.
-Implementation takes place in the Java plugin main file.
+Implementation takes place in the plugin main class.

-The plugin main class must declare that it implements the plugin's service interface.
+:ref:`the-plugin-main-class` must declare that it implements the plugin's service interface.
 (So you need to import the service interface.)
 Each service method implementation must be ``public``.
 Annotate each service method implementation with ``@Override``.

 As an example see the implementation of the *Topicmaps* service: